thautwarm/Site-32/src/DSL/write-your-a-query-language-with-MLStyle.rst

 target.
 The **target** here means the final shape of the code generated from query sentences.

-'ll take you to the travel within the inference about the final shape of code generation.
+I'll take you to the travel within the inference about the final shape of code generation.

 Firstly, for we want this: